hackerschoice/thc-btc-rng-bruteforce/README.md

 A tool to determine if anyone ever used the Bitcoin client software to receive a Bitcoin payment on a system that uses the [CVE-2008-0166](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-0166) broken Random Number Generator.
 (The tool generates all possible combinations of bitcoin addresses using the broken RNG).

 **Answer:** We did not find any.
-Thought, it was a lot of fun searching...
+Tought, it was a lot of fun searching...

 The broken version of OpenSSL was being seeded only by the process ID.
 Due to differences between endianness and sizeof(long), the output was architecture-specific: little-endian 32bit (e.g. i386), little-endian 64bit (e.g. amd64, ia64), big-endian 32bit (e.g. powerpc, sparc).
 PID 0 is the kernel and PID_MAX (32768) is not reached when wrapping, so there were 32767 possible random number streams per architecture.